Kate-v2/sweater_weather_web/README.md

 * Please update the `README` if anything is affected.
 * Deployment is not from the Master branch, but rather the `gh-pages` branch.

+### Core Unfinished Features
+- [ ] User can add favorite locations
+- [ ] User can see all favorite locations
+- [ ] User can remove a favorite location

 ## Core Contributors
 [Kate](https://github.com/Kate-v2)